Understanding Penalty Clauses in Contracts

 Common mistakes

-- Ignoring the Clause: Many people overlook penalty clauses, which can lead to surprise costs if a breach occurs.
+- Ignoring the Clause: Many people overlook penalty clauses, which can lead to unexpected costs if a breach occurs.

 FAQ